Blogs

 What is the best colour temperature for the eyes?

-Lights with warm colour temperatures are more suited as blue lights can cause straining of the eyes.
+Lights with warm colour temperatures are more suited, as blue lights can cause strain on the eyes.

 e-green electrical logo image